-Person-Centred Care
+Person-centred care

-At the Mater, we believe that working with patients and their families is the key to providing exceptional healthcare.
-This philosophy is called Person-Centred Care.
+At St Vincent's, we believe that working with patients and their families is the key to providing exceptional healthcare.
+This philosophy is called person-centred care.

 It means that we involve you in planning and delivering your care, so we can meet your individual needs and preferences.